java.lang.Object

 public TextureBitmap(int width, int height, double multiplicationFactor)

-Creates a texture bitmap with a newly allocated byte array.
+Creates a texture bitmap with a newly allocated int array.

 The pixel data array is initialized to all zeros (fully transparent black).